gyuzeh/in-memdb/README.md

 # In Memory Database

-Golang InMemory database that allows the usage of several serialization protocols
+Golang InMemory Database allows to abstract from your database implementation to help you in development by replacing the atual database with a stubbed.

 ## Quickstart